|

 approach and the reductionist/local optimum approach tells us that these are

-will ultimately solve all its problems, that nature can be shoved into the
+solve all its problems, that nature can be shoved into the box the paradigm

-at times of revolution, that assurance seems stubborn and pigheaded as indeed
+revolution, that assurance seems stubborn and pigheaded as indeed it

 the professional community of scientists succeeds, first, in exploiting the